-This one credit level I course will focus on the ancient Chinese perspective of fitness and physical activity inherent in the Yang style (108-step) from Tai Chi Chuan.
+This level I course focuses on ancient the Chinese perspective of fitness and physical activity.
 Tai Chi uses concepts of traditional Chinese medicine called Qi (life energy), the exercises called Qigong, and the early forms of martial arts borrowed from the Shaolin tradition, all applied to a distinctive Taoist tradition of slow, deliberate, and graceful movement.
 Modern research demonstrates Tai Chi to be a moderate form of cardiovascular exercise.
 In addition, this is a hands-on introduction to one of the world's most ancient wisdom traditions, Yin/Yan and Taoism.